Brian-ED/c-header-to-bqn-ffi/README.md

 # C-headers to BQN FFI
+parse.bqn is the main file, used on a header file to autogenerate bqn ffi code.

-For how to use, for now you can look in examples
+For how to use, you can look in examples.
+You may look at comments in parse.bqn for how each function works.

-For documentation on FFI, look in https://mlochbaum.github.io/BQN/spec/system.html#foreign-function-interface
+For documentation on FFI in BQN, look in https://mlochbaum.github.io/BQN/spec/system.html#foreign-function-interface

 # Header file parsing
 The parser scans input to get API information about defines, structs, aliases, enums, callbacks and functions.